danielabar/meblog/src/markdown/roll-your-own-search-service-for-gatsby-part1.md

 ---
-title: "Roll Your Own Search Service with Rails and Postgres: Introduction"
+title: "Roll Your Own Search with Rails and Postgres: Introduction"
 featuredImage: "../images/roll-your-own-luigi-pozzoli-iIS1SIO5_aY-unsplash.jpg"
 description: "Learn how to build search service using Rails and Postgres Full Text Search for a Gatsby blog."
 date: "2021-07-04"